Telejurnal (Romanian TV News)

 It broadcasts at different hours on TVR1 and TVR2, if sporting events that the two channels broadcast interfere with their usual TV schedules.

 Between 2015 and 2016, two ident changes occurred.
 On 14 September 2015, on the 20:00 edition, Telejurnal unveiled its new logo, graphics, and tickerbar which shows every top story.
 And in October 2016, it adopted a freshly, redesigned blue-red-white graphics package.

 On 3 November 2019, Telejurnal launched a new look at the same time when the HD simulcasts of TVR 1 and TVR 2 were launched.
 On 24 November 2019, TVR Moldova started adopting the 2019 Telejurnal look, while on 6 January 2020, TVR 3 and 6 other TVR regional channels started adopting the 2019 Telejurnal look with that change.

 On 22 June 2022, to coincide the launch of TVR Info, Telejurnal unveiled a new graphics package and started reusing the 2012-2019 theme.

+Telejurnal has been found to have its highest viewership in the winter months.